Disney’s Organizational Culture: An Analysis of Cultural Traits

 The Walt Disney Company’s organizational culture is associated with American culture.
 The conglomerate is frequently considered one of the many cultural representations of the United States.
 The firm’s organizational culture or corporate culture is the set of values, traditions, and customs that influence employees’ motivation and behaviors.
 In this company analysis case of Disney, the corporate culture ensures that employees reflect ideals that align with target customers’ preferences and expectations in the mass media, parks and resorts, and entertainment industries.
 For example, employees’ advocacy for good storytelling helps in managing and satisfying customers’ expectations regarding the company’s movies, television programs, and related products.
 The Walt Disney Company’s success is an indicator of strategic alignment between the company culture and the cultural traits of the target market, especially the United States.
 This link between American culture and Disney’s organizational culture is a contributing factor to business success in the United States and even in the international market.

 Disney’s corporate culture is linked to American culture.
 However, the business succeeds internationally because it also has organizational cultural attributes that empower employees to maximize their performance and the company’s profitability.
 For example, emphasis on innovation motivates The Walt Disney Company’s human resources to contribute to product development that matches trends in the amusement park, entertainment, and mass media industry environment.
-Thus, the work culture supports the corporation’s efforts in managing strategic growth and related opportunities.
+Thus, this work culture supports Disney’s efforts in managing strategic growth and related opportunities.

 Traits of Walt Disney’s Organizational Culture